masonhgn/agt_server/docs/students/lab04-spatial-games.md

-# Lab 04: Spatial Games
+# Lab 04: The Lemonade Stand Game

-This lab introduces spatial game theory through location-based competition.
+In this lab, you will be implement agent strategies for the Lemonade Stand Game, a generalization of a famous game of electoral politics studied by Hotelling.

 ## Game Overview